-As a Rolfer, I see many people who tell me they are working on their posture.
+As a Rolfer, I see many people who want to improve their posture.
 Many are already in the process of applying some questionable advice they may have read on the internet.
 This post summarizes some of the major misconceptions people seem to have about posture.

 Bad Idea #1: Bad Posture Is The Cause of your pain

-It is an article of faith that bad posture will result in pain and that you can cure pain by improving posture.
+It is an article of faith that bad posture will result in pain, and that you can cure pain by improving posture.
 You can read such claims everywhere.
-Although these claims have some common sense appeal, they are severely lacking any supporting evidence to my knowledge.
+Although these claims have intuitive appeal, they are lacking any strong evidence in support.
 (If you have some, please send it my way, I would love to know about it.)

 Bad Idea #2: Good Posture Requires Constant Attention

-Many of my clients believe that poor posture is a consequence of failed attention to maintain good posture.
-As a practical matter, posture is certainly doomed to fail if it requires constant conscious attention.
+Many of my clients believe their poor posture is the result of failed attention.
+As a practical matter, we cannot spend all day worrying about our posture.
 Our bodies are not designed to require conscious monitoring of muscular activity.
 We can walk without reminding ourselves to activate flexor digitorum longus at the right time, and we can also sit upright without being mindful to activate the core or retract the scapula.
 In fact, we really have no choice but to allow posture to be dictated by unconscious processes.
 Even the most vigilant conscious policing of your posture will be abandoned after a second or two, as soon as some other distraction arises.
 So, if you want good posture, you must somehow make it an unconscious act.
-(That doesn’t mean that conscious attention to posture is never a good idea, only that it is not a long term strategy.)
+(That doesn’t mean that conscious attention to posture is never a good idea, only that it is not a good long term strategy.)

 Bad Idea #3: Good Posture Requires Extra Effort

-Many of my clients believe that their bad posture results from laziness, or possibly the lack of endurance or strength in certain postural muscles.
-They feel tired after only a few minutes of assuming what they think is a good posture, and then conclude that they must increase their strength or endurance at holding the position.
+Many of my clients believe their bad posture results from laziness, or possibly poor strength in certain postural muscles.
+They feel tired after only a few minutes of assuming what they think is a good posture, and then conclude they must increase their endurance at holding the position.
 This is probably a losing battle.

 Therefore, if a certain posture feels like it requires extra effort, it’s probably not going to work.
-In any event, your brain, which prefers the most efficient way to do something, will be smart enough to abandon an inefficient postural strategy the very first moment that you stop consciously controlling it, which should be three or four seconds.
+In any event, your brain, which prefers the most efficient way to do something, will be smart enough to abandon an inefficient postural strategy the very first moment that you stop consciously controlling it.
+Which should be about three or four seconds.

 Bad Idea #4: Posture Means Holding Still

-Every posture requires breathing (except perhaps underwater postures), which potentially involves nearly every muscle in the trunk.
+Every posture requires ongoing breathing, which is a movement that can involve nearly every muscle in the trunk.
 This fact works against the common advice to suck in the abs as a means to become more upright and stable.
 Consciously sucking in the abs might make you feel taller, but it also tends to lock in some of the muscles that must move to allow breathing.

 In addition to breathing, static posture (especially standing) involves constant oscillatory movement.
-Standing is actually a highly unstable position - it’s like balancing a fifteen pound bowling ball on top of a stick on top of two other sticks on top of two bony feet.
-Standing is a continual process of minute falls and recoveries, where the muscular tensions holding the body upright are constantly being adjusted as the body tips one way and then the other.
+Standing is actually a highly unstable position – it’s like balancing a fifteen pound bowling ball on top of a stick on top of two other sticks on top of two bony feet.
+Standing is a continual process of tiny falls and recoveries, where the muscles constantly adjust to tip the body one way and then the other.
 This results in a very small but perceptible oscillating pattern where the head moves above the feet in a figure eight or circle.
 So, posture is not about preventing movement, but about allowing very small movements around a central balance point.
 Try to imagine that you are a bobble head doll and you can feel this subtle process of movement and readjustment happening constantly and involuntarily.

-Another aspect of posture that is related to movement is the fact that any static position is the place from which the next movement will come.
-Therefore, another criteria for an optimal posture is that it allows the next movement with a minimum of preparation.
+Another important aspect of posture is that it is the place from which the next movement will come.
+Optimal posture allows the next movement with a minimum of preparation and effort.
 This is of course vitally important in a sporting context, where players wait for the next move in a posture (usually a crouch) that allows quick movement in any direction with little effort or preparation.
-But such a consideration also applies to everyday life, and you can be sure that your brain is constantly anticipating your next move no matter how small and making postural preparations for it.
+But such a consideration also applies to everyday life, and you can be sure that your brain is constantly anticipating your next move no matter how small, and making postural preparations for it.

-Another motion that takes place almost constantly while sitting is reaching for a keyboard, mouse, phone, doughnut, remote control, etc. If the scapulas (I’m not going to say scapulae) are held to the spine by the conscious retractions recommended by many posture experts, the arm is not ready to reach.
-This is why such advice is doomed to fail.
-The brain knows that sitting at a computer means constant reaching, and it will not allow the scapulas to be constantly pinned back.
+Another motion that takes place almost constantly while sitting is reaching for a keyboard, mouse, phone, doughnut, remote control, etc. If the scapulae are held to the spine by the conscious retractions recommended by many posture experts, the arm is not ready to reach.
+And this is again why advice to consciously stiffen certain muscles is likely to fail.
+The brain knows that sitting at a computer means constant reaching, and it will not allow the scapulae to be constantly pinned back.

 Bad Idea #5: Straighter and More Symmetrical is Always Better

-Many people assume that their posture will improve if they get “straighter” and more symmetrical.
+Many people assume their posture will improve if they get “straighter” and more symmetrical.
 However, it is a bad idea to place too much emphasis on how your posture looks.
-More important is how it feels.
+More important is how it feels and what it can help you do.
 The visual emphasis on posture probably results from spending too much time looking at pictures of platonically ideal posture shown in books.
-Trying to deform your body into the shapes seen in these pictures can be a bad idea.
+Trying to deform your body into the shapes in these pictures can be a bad idea.

 Every person has a unique bone structure and therefore each person has a unique ideal posture.
 We all have at least some minor asymmetries in the bones from left to right.
 If you look closely at a model skeleton you will notice that the ribs on the right side are not the same shape as the ribs on the left.
 You will also notice places where the spine curves from left to right.
 Bones are not made by machines like interchangeable pieces of Ikea furniture, they are shaped by years and years of an organic process of growth which responds to tensional and compressive forces.
 Such forces are bound to be different from side to side and therefore asymmetries are the rule not the exception.
 If the bones of your spine naturally tilt a little to the left near the sacrum, they will have to tilt back to the right at some point to keep the head over the pelvis.
 The resulting curvature is entirely natural and perhaps optimal for that particular person.
 Trying to straighten out the curves works against the grain of the bone, and is bound to cause unnecessary stress and tension.